-What is coaching?
-OK.
-Think football.
+So first, what is coaching?
+Well, think football.
 Basketball.
 Golf.
 The Olympics.

-Got it?
-Now, can you imagine sports teams—or their star players—performing to their potential without their coaches?
+Got it instantly, right?
+Now.
+Can you picture sports teams—or their star players—bringing their best to the game at hand without their coaches?

 What coaching isn’t